tylere/scipy-advanced-tutorial/Part1/04-notebook-extensions.md

 ## New keyboard shortcut !

 Ok, so now let's modify our extension in order to be able to actually modify the User interface.
-We will try-to create a shortcut that kill the kernel without confirmation, and clear all the cell, plus re-run all the things.
+We will try-to create a shortcut that killS the kernel without confirmation, and clears all the cell, plus re-runs all the things.

 First things, we want to get access to all the IPython instance, to do so we want to import the right module so that `IPython` variable can be used safely.